 Approximately one percent of all pregnancies are twins.
 One-third of all twin pregnancies are seen as identical twins.
 In total, monozygotic twins are observed in approximately 1 in every 250 live births.
-Since monozygotic twins occur due to the division of a single egg, the entire genetic structure, including blood group and gender, is identical.3 However, due to environmental factors, some characteristics of twins living in different regions appear to develop differently.
-Different environmental features and different eating habits lead to the activation of different genes.4
+Since monozygotic twins occur due to the division of a single egg, the entire genetic structure, including blood group and gender, is identical.
+However, due to environmental factors, some characteristics of twins living in different regions appear to develop differently.
+Different environmental features and different eating habits lead to the activation of different genes.

 In the literature related to the monozygotic twins, many genetic abnormalities were observed to be held in common: allergies, otosclerosis, hydrocephalus, hearing loss, dental defects, lip-palate defects are among the diseases.
-In monozygotic twins, the following examples were found in the literature associated with similarities of the nasal deformities: Howie5 described the genetic similarity of a nasal septum deviation in monozygotic twins, Chaiyasate et al.6 could not demonstrate a significant difference between the twins with regard to septal deformity.
-In studies related to the placement of septum deviation, anterior localized deviations are emphasized in traumatic development.
-Posterior localized deviations are emphasized when developing in a usual genetic background.7 In contrast to these claims, deviation was anteriorly localized in our case.
-According to the Mladina classification, septal deformities are divided into seven types.8 Šubari' and Mladina has found that type six septal deformities, where a horizontal groove is located in the base of anterior septal area, showed genetic transition.9 In our cases, deviation was anteriorly localized, but there was a vertical fracture line.
+In monozygotic twins, the following examples were found in the literature associated with similarities of the nasal deformities: Howie described the genetic similarity of a nasal septum deviation in monozygotic twins, Chaiyasate et al. could not demonstrate a significant difference between the twins with regard to septal deformity.